folm/bcoin/docs/CLI.md

-Bcoin ships with fcoin-cli as its default HTTP client for command line access.
+Folmcoin ships with fcoin-cli as its default HTTP client for command line access.

 ## Configuration